When something sounds too good to be true, it probably is. No, buying a Rolex is not a deductible charitable contribution.

 Why do people think buying a Rolex is tax deductible?

 Rolex watches are made by the Swiss company Rolex SA, but the company is wholly owned by the Swiss charitable organization Fondation Hans Wilsdorf.
-Hans Wilsdorf was the found of Rolex, and he left all of his shares in the company to the foundation.
-The foundation’s purpose is to keep the company running, provide for the founder’s nieces and nephews, and further other charitable activities.
+Hans Wilsdorf was the founder of Rolex, and he left all of his shares in the company to the foundation.
+The foundation aims to keep the company running, provide for the founder’s nieces and nephews, and further other charitable activities.

-Because Rolex is owned by a foundation, people argue that buying a Rolex is a charitable contribution.
+Because the Rolex watch company is owned by the Hans Wilsdorf Foundation, people argue that makes Rolex non profit and buying a Rolex is a charitable contribution.

 Is Rolex a qualifying charitable organization?